Ken Bouchard

-Ken Bouchard (pronounced BOO-shard, born April 6, 1955) is an American former NASCAR driver and the 1988 Rookie of the Year.
-His brother Ron Bouchard was the 1981 Rookie of the Year and one-time Winston Cup Series race winner.
+Kenneth Aaron Bouchard (April 6, 1955) is an American former NASCAR driver and the 1988 Rookie of the Year.
+His brother Ron Bouchard was the 1981 Rookie of the Year.

 Modified career

 Before he came to NASCAR, Bouchard was a modified racer in the Northeast.
 He won eleven NASCAR modified races in one season.
 He was voted one of NASCAR Modified’s 50 Greatest Drivers of All-Time.
 He then ran a part-time Busch Series schedule.